Steve McManaman

 Steven McManaman (born 11 February 1972) is an English former professional footballer who played as a winger.
-Nicknamed "Macca", he is one of the most decorated English footballers to have played for a club abroad and is regarded as one of the best players of his generation, with the UEFA website stating in 2012 that "of all England's footballing exports in the modern era, none was as successful as McManaman".
-Additionally, McManaman is often lauded as one of the greatest Liverpool players in the history of the sport as well as one of the greatest English footballers of all time.
+He is one of the most decorated English footballers to have played for a club abroad, with the UEFA website stating in 2012 that "of all England's footballing exports in the modern era, none was as successful as McManaman".

 During his nine years at Liverpool, he won the FA Cup and League Cup, while individually, he was the Premier League's top assist provider for the 1995–96 season and was named in the PFA Team of the Year for the 1996–97 season.
-He is ranked fifth on the Premier League all-time assists charts for number of games it took for a player to make 100 assists and is also the fifth-youngest player to make 100 assists in Premier League history, with only Thierry Henry, Cesc Fàbregas, Ryan Giggs and David Beckham above him on the list.
-McManaman moved to Real Madrid in 1999, with the transfer becoming one of the most high-profile Bosman rulings of all time.
+McManaman moved to Real Madrid in 1999, with the transfer becoming one of the most high-profile Bosman free transfers of all time.
 Amongst his accomplishments with Madrid, he won La Liga and the UEFA Champions League twice, becoming the first English player to win the latter trophy with a non-English club, and later became the first English player to win it for the second time.
-He won eight trophies and played in 11 cup finals in four years and made the semi-finals of the Champions League in each of his four years at the club.
+An early Galáctico, he won eight trophies and played in 11 cup finals in four years and made the semi-finals of the Champions League in each of his four years at the club.
 He went on to play two seasons at Manchester City before retiring in 2005.

-Since his retirement, McManaman currently works as a co-commentator on ESPN and BT Sport's football coverage, as well acting as a La Liga ambassador.
+Since his retirement, McManaman works as a co-commentator on ESPN and TNT Sports (formerly BT Sport)'s football coverage, as well acting as a La Liga ambassador.
 He previously worked as a football pundit for Setanta Sports.

 Early life

-McManaman was born in Bootle, Liverpool.
+Steven McManaman was born on 11 February 1972 in Bootle, Lancashire.
 He grew up as an Everton supporter, with his boyhood heroes in football being the Everton players Bob Latchford and Duncan McKenzie.
-However, when Everton offered the player a one-year contract, after McManaman had made a name for himself at tournaments for school and around Merseyside, McManaman's father rejected it in favour of a schoolboy contract and two-year apprenticeship offer from Liverpool (through scout Jim Aspinall and then manager Kenny Dalglish).
+However, when Everton offered the player a two-year contract, after McManaman had made a name for himself at tournaments for school and around Merseyside, McManaman's father rejected it in favour of a schoolboy contract and two-year apprenticeship offer from Liverpool (through scout Jim Aspinall and then manager Kenny Dalglish).
 McManaman signed as a 16-year-old apprentice upon leaving school in 1988.
 As an apprentice, McManaman was under the mentorship of John Barnes and many regarded McManaman as a player who could potentially replace Barnes in the future.
 McManaman was said to be a natural athlete; having been a cross country champion at school level.